Keanu Neal

-Keanu Neal (born July 26, 1995) is an American football safety who is a free agent.
-He was selected by the Atlanta Falcons with the 17th overall pick in the 2016 NFL Draft.
-He played college football at Florida.
+Keanu Neal (born July 26, 1995) is an American former professional football player who was a safety for eight seasons in the National Football League (NFL), primarily with the Atlanta Falcons.
+He played college football for the Florida Gators and was selected by the Atlanta Falcons with the 17th overall pick in the 2016 NFL draft.

-Early years
+Early life

 Neal attended South Sumter High School in Bushnell, Florida.
 He began playing as a linebacker before being switched to safety.
 As a junior, he tallied 151 tackles, 4 interceptions, one of which he returned 20 yards for a touchdown, as well as four forced fumbles, five pass deflections and one offensive touchdown as a goal-line fullback.
 He received All-conference and All-state honors.

 As a senior, he had over 70 tackles and four interceptions.
 He committed to the University of Florida to play college football under head coach Will Muschamp.

 College career

 As a true freshman in 2013, he appeared in all 12 games as a reserve player, focusing mostly on special teams.
 He collected five special teams tackles.

 As a sophomore in 2014, he played in 10 games with eight starts at safety.
 He was injured in the fifth game against the University of Georgia and was forced to miss the next 2 contests.
 He posted 45 tackles and three interceptions.
 He had 10 tackles, one forced fumble, and one fumble recovery with a 45-yard return against the University of Alabama.
 He made 10 tackles against the University of Missouri.
 He had 8 tackles against East Carolina University.

 As a junior in 2015, he started 11 of 12 games at safety under new head coach Jim McElwain.
 He missed the first 2 contests of the season with an injury.
 He recorded 96 tackles (third on the team), 51 solo tackles (led the team), 3.5 tackles for loss, one interception and 2 sacks.
 He has 14 tackles against the University of Tennessee and Louisiana State University.
-He declared for the 2016 NFL Draft at the end of the season.
+He declared for the 2016 NFL draft at the end of the season.